google/certificate-transparency-go/asn1/README.md

 # Important Notice

-This is a Fork of a Go Package.
+This is a fork of the `encoding/asn1` Go package.
 The original source can be found on [Github](https://github.com/golang/go).

 Be careful about making local modifications to this code as it will